Find Training for Your Next Career!

 The skilled trades careers, including plumbing, electrical, and HVAC, are in need of professionals to fill the gap being created by those who are retiring.
 So, if you’re considering going into plumbing, electrical, or HVAC, now is a good time.

-Plumbing: The Bureau of Labor Statistics reports that demand for plumbers is expected to increase 2 percent by 2031.
-This is slightly slower than average, but it is still a viable career path.
+Plumbing: The Bureau of Labor Statistics reports that demand for plumbers is expected to increase 2 percent by 2032.
+This is slightly slower than average, but it still translates to about 42,600 job openings each year over the next decade.
 Building Information Modeling (BIM) is a technology you should familiarize yourself with; it’s going to also increase chances of your success in the industry.

-Electrical: The Bureau of Labor Statistics reports that demand for electricians is expected to increase 7 percent by 2031.
-This is as fast as the national average for all careers.
+Electrical: The Bureau of Labor Statistics reports that demand for electricians is expected to increase 6 percent by 2032.
+This is slightly faster-than-average growth for all careers nationwide.
 Specializing in an emerging industry like "green" or alternate electrical technology may be a smart move, and lead to better job prospects in the coming years.

-HVAC: The Bureau of Labor Statistics reports that the demand for HVAC technicians is expected to increase 5 percent by 2031.
-While this is a little slower than the national average, HVAC is still a promising career to pursue.
+HVAC: The Bureau of Labor Statistics reports that the demand for HVAC technicians is also expected to increase 6 percent by 2032.
+With emerging climate control and smart home systems, jobs in HVAC should be plentiful.

 To Sum it Up